jtrcarlos/netguru-challenge/README.md

 In order to run the application some environment variables need to be set.
 An example .env file as been provided.

+# Auth Service

+As provided for the task.

 # Movie Service

 API documentation can be consulted in the running movie service, on port `5000/api`